 So you’re interested in following my blog, but don’t want to read allll the old posts.
 I get that!
-To help you catch up quickly, here’s a brief summary of the posts so far.
-I’ll try to keep this more or less up to date.
-(You may also want to read this explanation of why posts are in past tense.)
+To help you catch up quickly, here’s a briefer summary of the posts so far.
+(You may also want to read this explanation of my blogging style.)

-- June 2014 – I went on the Specific Carbohydrate Diet (SCD), a paleo-style diet designed to heal the gut.
-It helped a lot but did not bring on full remission, and gave me strange symptoms like metallic taste, sudden ravenousness, and energy crashes.
+In March 2014, I was diagnosed with ulcerative proctitis, a form of ulcerative colitis (UC).
+This is an autoimmune disease of unknown cause that strikes the colon.
+Main symptoms include diarrhea, abdominal pain, and fatigue.
+Doctors tried me on several different meds, including prednisone.
+Nothing really worked.
+They assured me that diet would not do much for me, but in June 2014 I tried the Specific Carbohydrate Diet (SCD), a paleo-style diet designed to heal the gut.
+It helped a lot but did not bring on full remission, and gave me strange symptoms like metallic taste and energy crashes.